Saurabh6255/Offline-TodoApp/README.md

-# 📝 Kotlin To-Do List App
+# 📝 Kotlin To-Do List App Using Room Database(MVVM)

 A simple and clean To-Do app built using Kotlin and XML, with support for dark mode, shared element transitions, and drag-and-drop reordering.